Edwards Aquifer: Stakeholders

-Historically, the Edwards Aquifer has served as the sole source of water for the city of San Antonio.
+Historically, the Edwards Aquifer has served as the primary source of water for the city of San Antonio.
 This eight-county metropolitan area is the second fastest-growing area in the state of Texas and depends on the aquifer for both recreational use and clean drinking water.
 San Antonio Water System (SAWS) is the largest public water utility system that serves the eight counties of the San Antonio metropolitan area.
 A total of 92 water wells with a daily pumpage rate of 203.7 e6U.S.gal supply water to SAWS' customers.

 In addition to the 2.3 million San Antonio residents are the communities of New Braunfels and San Marcos that depend on the aquifer for clean drinking water.
 Farming and ranching communities are other significant dependents of the aquifer.
 From the 1930s to the 1980s, withdrawals have quadrupled with over half of the current withdrawals serving municipal water purposes while the remaining goes to agricultural needs.
 More than 50,000 people in the city of Austin (6% of Austin's population) rely on the Barton Springs segment of the Edwards Aquifer.

 Five groups of stakeholders have played significant roles in shaping the use and conservation of the aquifer, including the Edwards Aquifer Authority (EAA), New Braunfels, San Marcos, San Antonio, and Texas State University.
 Additionally, federal entities including US Geological Survey, US Fish and Wildlife Service, and US Environmental Protection Agency have been involved in water steward activities and recovery management plans of the Edwards aquifer system.

 The EAA was created as a result of Edwards Aquifer Authority Act enacted by Texas State Legislature in 1993.
 The main purpose of EAA is to oversee the permitting system for water withdrawals from the aquifer system.
 A subdivision of state government, EAA is more of a liaison between federal agencies (e.g. USFWS, USEPA, USGS), state agencies (e.g. Texas Water Development Board, Texas Commission on Environmental Quality, etc.) and non-governmental organizations (e.g. Texas Water Conservation Association, Texas Association of Groundwater Districts).